ELIFE-ASU/assemblycfg/README.md

 Directed string assembly index calculator using smallest grammar algorithm re-pair.
 This will find a short valid path, but there is no guarantee that it will find the shortest possible valid path.

 CFG/cfg_ai.py has two useful functions: ai_upper and ai_upper_with_pathways.
-Both return the same path length, but ai_upper_with_pathways prints the joins along the way.
+Both return the same path length, but ai_upper_with_pathways prints the joining operations of the path.

 # Installation
 Use pip to install this package.